-Preventative dental services: \$0 copay up to the CCA allowed amount (per code) and allowed annual maximum amount for exams, cleanings, x-rays, and fluoride in-network
+Preventative dental services: \$0 copay up to the allowed maximum amount, for exams, cleanings, xrays, and fluoride innetwork

-Comprehensive dental services: \$0 copay up to the CCA allowed amount (per code) and allowed annual maximum amount
+Comprehensive dental services: \$0 copay in-network up to the allowed maximum amount.

 After the annual maximum is exhausted, any remaining charges are your responsibility.